ARBrachet/PRO-DYN/README.md

-# Time-series forecasting through the lens of dynamics - ICML 2026
+# Time Series Forecasting Through the Lens of Dynamics - ICML 2026

-This repository contains the code developed for the paper "Time-series forecasting through the lens of dynamics" accepted at ICML 2026.
+This repository contains the code developed for the paper "Time Series Forecasting Through the Lens of Dynamics" accepted at ICML 2026.
 It is based on this [repository](https://github.com/decisionintelligence/TFB/tree/master), developed for the TFB benchmark (Qiu et al. 2024).

 ## Installation